-Is there anything I can do to get ready for the BRC?
+Is there anything I can do to get ready for the Learn to Ride Course?

 Nothing is required to be ready for this training with the exception of your riding gear however, if you can’t wait and want to do something you may start reading the course handbook which can be found online as a read only.
-Basic Rider Course Student Handbook (PDF)
+Motorcycle Operator Manual (PDF)

 Other things you may choose to do.
 Get out and ride a bicycle, how long has it been since you balanced on a bicycle?
 This will help you in the beginning exercises on your motorcycle.
 Do you have a motorcycle?
 You may want to start learning where the controls are located and read how they operate.
 This will also help in the beginning exercises so you don’t have to think about them.
 Another good source of information can be found in the recommend books we have discounted for students to purchase found on our products page.